10mfox/Gethomepage-Custom-Css/README.md

 2. Install dependencies: `npm install`
 3. Start development server: `npm run dev`
 4. Build for production: `npm run build`

-## 🐛 Bug Reports

-If you find a bug, please create an issue with:
-- Detailed steps to reproduce
-- Expected behavior
-- Actual behavior
-- Screenshots (if applicable)
-- Browser and version information

 ---